Megna123/ServicesApp--Android/README.md

 # ServicesApp--Android
-The purpose of the App is to use Android Services (background) to download files:
+The purpose of the App is to use Android Services (background) to download files.